-Answer Hello Chuck.
+Answer Hello Brian.
 Check and make sure you have 240 volts coming to the dryer.
-Also check the heater Y503978 and thermal fuses W10116735 40113801 and see if they are good.
+Check and make sure the unit is not set to Air Fluff.
+Also check the heater and thermostats and see if they are good.
 You can test these with a multi-meter TJMA-DM1.
 They should read closed for continuity.
-Here is a link on how to use a multi-meter.
-Hope this helps. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html
+Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html